Fihdi/SVF12/README.md

 By sending a rising-edge signal like a Gate or a short Pulse to the **PING** input, the filter core gets excited and creates a damped oscillation.
 The length of this oscillation is controlled by the resonance (**RES**) setting.

 A trimmer on the back of the module can be found to tune the Volt/Octave tracking.

+A standard 10-pin Eurorack power connector is used (Red Stripe indicates -12V (negative twelve volts)).
+The module is internally running on +/-9V to stabilise the volt per octave tracking.